Reconstruction of scalar functions and vector fields from weighted V-line transforms with swinging branches: Open questions and future work

-\begin{enumerate} \item In this article, we study a set of weighted V-line transforms acting on scalar functions and vector fields in $\Rb^2$, assuming that the integral curves of the branch vector fields of the V-lines are straight lines.
-For transforms acting on vector fields, we present inversion methods and kernel descriptions when the branch vector fields $\vu$ and $\vv$ are constant, or when the weight $\alpha$ is either 0 or 1.
-The reconstruction of a vector field with arbitrary $\alpha$ and non-constant vector fields $\vu$ and $\vv$, whose integral curves are straight lines, remains unsolved.
-We hope that the techniques introduced here will be helpful in analyzing this general case as well and plan to address that case in a future work. \item Numerical implementation of inversion formulas presented here is an interesting and challenging task of its own.
-Some particular cases of similar methods were implemented in a recent work \cite{Gaik_Lat_Rohit_numerics}, and numerical reconstructions were stable and robust.
-We expect reconstructions of comparable quality using the methods developed in this paper and plan to address this in a future project. \item One may extend the definition of the V-line transforms to higher-order tensor fields and ask similar questions about the kernel descriptions and invertibility.
+\begin{enumerate} \item In this article, we studied a set of weighted V-line transforms acting on scalar functions and vector fields in $\Rb^2$, assuming that the integral curves of the branch vector fields of the V-lines are straight line segments inside the bounded image domain.
+For transforms acting on vector fields, we presented inversion methods and kernel descriptions when the branch vector fields $\vu$ and $\vv$ are constant, or when the weight $\alpha$ is either 0 or 1.
+The reconstruction of a vector field with arbitrary $\alpha$ and non-constant vector fields $\vu$ and $\vv$, whose integral curves are straight line segments, is still an open problem.
+We hope that the techniques introduced here will be helpful in analyzing this general case as well and plan to address it in a future work. \item The numerical implementation of inversion formulas presented here is an interesting and challenging task of its own.
+A set of algorithms dealing with previously examined particular cases were implemented in a recent work \cite{Gaik_Lat_Rohit_numerics}, and numerical reconstructions were stable and robust.
+We expect to obtain reconstructions of comparable quality using the methods developed in this paper and plan to address that in a future project. \item One may extend the definition of the V-line transforms to higher-order tensor fields and ask similar questions about the kernel descriptions and invertibility.
 For special cases of $\alpha=1$ and constant vector fields $\vu$, $\vv$, this problem is considered in recent works \cite{Gaik_Indrani_Rohit} and \cite{Gaik_Indrani_Rohit_numerics}.
-One of our future goals is to extend the results of those works to weighted VLTs with non-constant vector fields $\vu$ and $\vv$, whose integral curves are straight lines. \end{enumerate}
+One of our future goals is to extend the results of those works to weighted VLTs with non-constant vector fields $\vu$ and $\vv$, whose integral curves are straight line segments inside a bounded domain. \end{enumerate}